 What features can prove your platform effective for event creators

-Any modern application that runs on the web has to be quick and reliable.
+Modern applications that run on the web have to be quick and reliable.
 Keep in mind that the recommended loading speed of a webpage is less than three seconds.
 If it takes longer, your conversion rate will decrease by 7% with every additional 0.1 seconds.
 Therefore, you need to make sure that your platform is optimized and fast.
 Now let’s go through the other features you should provide to be a successful business.

 To begin with, ensure that event creators can easily register and manage their events.
 Event creators should be able to set: